battila7/burette/API.md

 Instance method that initiates the chemical computation and returns a `Promise`.
 The returned `Promise` will be resolved with the *inert* `Solution`.
 If a computation never terminates then obviously the returned `Promise` will not be resolved.

+### forever(): unit

+By calling this method on a `Solution`, it can be scheduled for continuous reaction.
+That means that even though the `Solution` bbecomes *inert*, it will be forced to react again and again.

+This method is particularly useful when writing applications that depend on I/O since this makes it possible to *wait* for the input.

+### input(input1: Function, [input2: Function, [input3: Function, [... inputN: Function]]]): Solution

+Adds the specified inputs to the `Solution`.
+Inputs can put new elements into the `Solution` by using a propagator function.

+An input is simply a `function` with one parameter: the propagator function which accepts any number of arguments.
+The function representing the input will only be called once and may or may not return a value.

+Returns the instance it was called on to support method chaining.

 ### setShapeValidator(func: Function): Solution

 Can be used to set the shape validation function used by the `Solution` this method was called on.
 Returns the instance it was called on to support method chaining.